HeiderJeffer/PhD-Leeds-Doctoral-College-University-of-Leeds-/README.md

-**Title: {The Impact of Digital Transformation on Performance and the Cultural Industry: Challenges and Opportunities}**
+**Title: {The Impact of** **Digital Transformation on Performance and the Cultural Industry: Challenges and Opportunities}**

+**Keywords:** Cultural Industry Digitalization, Digital Innovation in Arts, Technological Change in Cultural Organizations, Operational Efficiency in Cultural Institutions, Creative Industries Digital Transformation, Digital Transformation Barriers in Culture, Digital Revenue Streams in Culture, New Media in Cultural Expression, Digitization of Cultural Heritage, Ethical Issues in Digital Heritage, Digital User Experience (UX) in Culture, Audience Interaction with Digital Arts, AI in Arts and Culture, Qualitative Studies in Cultural Transformation

 PhD Leeds Doctoral College\
 University of Leeds